ianwhale/tblup/README.md

 # TBLUP

-Trait BLUP [1,2], a large scale feature selection for genomic prediction using differential evolution.
-A fairly simple algorithm that assigns fitness based off an individual's GBLUP [3] accuracy.
+Trait BLUP [1,2], a large scale feature selection for genomic prediction using differential evolution; a fairly simple algorithm that assigns fitness based off an individual's GBLUP [3] accuracy.

 See `main.py` for an example of how to run.
 This implementation uses numpy matrices throughout.
 Convert data accordingly (data conversion scripts coming soon).